thyun/thy-notification/README.md

-# thy-target
+# thy-notification
-- Provides centralized target service for alarm or alert message.
+- Provides centralized notification service for alarm or alert message.
 - Provides UI to manage target addresses such as phone numbers (mobile), email addresses and slack webhook address, etc.
 - Supports prometheus alertmanager's webhook request.

 # How to run
-- Download release version and unzip the package
+- Download thy-notification.tar.gz file from https://github.com/thyun/thy-notification/releases
-- Change to the package home directory and run the following
+- Unzip the file, change to the home directory and run the following
   - java -jar thy-notification.jar
 - Access http://localhost:8080/ in your browser